-The photos of otters show our veterinary team at work examining a six-month old otter cub with a suspected broken hind leg.
+The photo above shows our veterinary team at work examining a six-month old otter cub with a suspected broken hind leg.

 In this case, the diagnosis, following careful examination and X-rays, was one of badly torn ligaments that would require rest and time to heal.
 This was fortunate because although broken bones can be screwed and plated, problems with the wound becoming infected can arise during convalescence.
 While this otter was under sedation its teeth received a thorough clean, because remarkably, in only six months a build up of scale had arisen.
 This clean up will benefit the otter greatly in later life when poor teeth can be a factor in malnutrition.